tabarra/txAdmin/docs/events.md

 ## txAdmin:events:playerKicked (v3.7)
-Called when a player is kicked using txAdmin.
+Broadcasted when a player is kicked using txAdmin.
 Event Data:
 - `target`: The id of the player that was kicked.
 - `author`: The name of the admin.